-(in thousands, except for share and per share amounts) (Information as of June 30, 2015 and for the six months ended June 30, 2014 and 2015 is unaudited)
+(Information as of June 30, 2015 and for the six months ended June 30, 2014 and 2015 is unaudited)

 Risks and Uncertainties

 The Company is subject to risks common to companies in the biotechnology industry including, but not limited to, new technological innovations, protection of proprietary technology, dependence on key personnel, compliance with government regulations and the need to obtain additional financing.
 The Company's therapeutic programs will require significant additional research and development efforts, including extensive pre-clinical and clinical testing and regulatory approval, prior to commercialization of any product candidates.
 These efforts require significant amounts of additional capital, adequate personnel infrastructure and extensive compliance-reporting capabilities.